paralus/paralus/_kratos/README.md

 How to use token for authentication?

-Start rcloud-base server with `DEV=false` and add token to `X-Session-Token` header while making request to access resources, for example:
+Start paralus server with `DEV=false` and add token to `X-Session-Token` header while making request to access resources, for example:

 ```